fpoij2po23hrj0798ahrviupn4/campaign-notes/dnd19.md

     - Nemith visits The Talking Troll
         - Oberon tries to convince him to buy
         - Nemith seems willing to play 175gp + 15gp per leftover keg, but will decide after the party
+    - Dagon trains with Darz (gets his proficiency)
-    - Dagon goes to Urgula's to buy their largest sheet/bedroll
+        - Once he finishes, he goes to Urgula's to buy their largest sheet/bedroll
         - Uses their ink & quill to write an advertisement on it (she charges 2gp)
             - Spends the rest of the day flying the sign around like a blimp